badlogic/create-app/README.md

 ## Why This Exists

 Self-hosting web applications shouldn't require complex infrastructure.
-This CLI creates apps that deploy to a single server with automatic SSL and true dev/prod parity - simple, reliable hosting on your own or rented hardware.
+This CLI creates apps that deploy to a single server with automatic SSL and dev/prod parity - simple, reliable hosting on your own or rented hardware.

 Perfect for:
 - **Personal projects** - blogs, portfolios, side projects